diegomarquez/game-builder/README.md

     - Move into own repository
     - Redo them with the generator
     - Create generator templates

-- Remove everything that is not the main source code from this repository

 - Redo the gh-pages branch build system to accomodate for the new structure
     - Rethink the page layout of the website
+    - Move page into own repository

 - Anotate code to generate documentation
     - src